 This interactive allows students to create their own trading card about a real or fictional person, place, object, event, or abstract concept.
 These cards are can be used with any type of book students are reading or subjects that they are studying, and make for an excellent prewriting exercise for students who are writing narrative stories and need to consider characters, setting, and plot.
 Specific prompts guide student through the various types of cards, expanding students' thinking from the basic information and description of the topic to making personal connections to the subject.
-The save capability gives students a way to work on a draft of their card and come back to it to rework and revise as necessary, and to save their finished product to share with friends and family.
 Word BINGO.
 8 Great iPad Apps for ESL Students.
 When you’re talking about learning a language in the U.S., you’re generally talking about ESL which refers to “English as a second language” or the study or use of English by speakers with different native languages.

 Learning a new language seems quite tough but lucky for the students of today as technology has made it a lot simpler and easier.
 Many schools are now making plans to increase the availability and use of technology in classrooms in order to engage students in learning English language digitally.
+Students should realize that smart phones, iPads and tablets aren’t just for playing games.
+They are also a great tool for learning and practicing English.
+Today, there are millions of smarthpone and iPad applications available for almost anything, ranging from apps for productivity to apps that help you manage your finances, and of course, apps for developing good English language skills.
+Word BINGO Word Bingo is basically a word game that allows learners to play with a word list.
 Kidioms.
 English Listening Lesson Library Online.
 Computer Assisted Language Learning.
 Computer assisted language learning is becoming increasingly popular.

 Teachers around the world have found innovative ways to use Twitter as a teaching tool, and we’ve shared many of these great ideas here with you.
+Read on, and we’ll explore 60 inspiring ways that teachers and students can put Twitter to work in the classroom.
+Communication Twitter makes staying in touch and sharing announcements super simple and even fun.
+Organization.
 10 Amazing Ways For Teachers & Tutors To Use Twitter In Education.
 Twitter like all other social media is a virtual Aladdin’s cave.